Tvolcom322/campaigns/pages/remnants-of-faerun.md

 Students now have the option to store vessels in the harbor at the cost of 1 point per month.
 Each student may only store 1 vessel at a time, and said vessel must fit within the dock's parameters (25’ across maximum).

 ### Sparring Grounds:
 The Sparring Grounds is where one goes to train their more physical skills (Acrobatics and Athletics).
 Additionally, you can coordinate to have team spars with other classmates at this location.
-Wagers of points or gold can be made if you can convince your opponents to place a bet, provided you have such currency to wager.
+Wagers of credits or gold can be made if you can convince your opponents to place a bet, provided you have such currency to wager.
+Credits can only be exchanged between students with authority of an eagle to complete the transaction.

 ### Bridgetown:
 Lots of the citizens of Bridgetown depend on students as an occasional workforce.
 You can take jobs from them for the day and earn gold as a reward.
 You may roll a d20, with a DC of 20 minus the number of skills your are proficient in, to try and find yourself a job.
 [Ex: if you are proficient in 4 skills, your DC is 16].
 If you take on a job you are not proficient in, you will earn 10+1d10 gold.
 If you are proficient in the job, you will earn 20+1d20 gold.